 targeting $1,670 but remain constructive on medium term

-The euro rose to a seven-week high against the
+The euro hovered at seven-week highs against the

 Metal Last Change Pct chg YTD pct chg Volume